AppImage/docs.appimage.org/source/reference/appdir.rst

+..
+TODO: create extra page on AppDir concept and move label there

 .. _ref-appdir-specification:
-..
-TODO: create page on AppDir concept and move label there

 .. _ref-appdir:

 AppDir specification